rust-lang/rfcs/text/0000-raw-references.md

 # Summary
 [summary]: #summary

-Formalizes an internal mechanism to track references on which the compiler should not enforce reference properties.
+Formalizes an analysis during HIR->MIR lowering to track references on which the compiler should not enforce reference properties.
 This complements MIR level changes through which taking the address of a subobject pointed to by a pointer does not accidentally require or guarantee reference properties on those pointers.

 # Motivation
 [motivation]: #motivation